rellla/E3DC-Rscp/Readme.md

 nonloop - modified version based of original example software (checkout the commit log)<br />

 **All versions may be used under the above considerations.**

+## Branch nonloop:
+- copy e3dc.conf.template to /etc/e3dc.conf and adapt it to your needs<br />
+- build Rscp as usual